Plumsail/forms-docs/source/licensing.rst

 Commercial plans include **no branding**.
 Once a commercial plan is purchased, the branding is removed.

 Each plan works as a subscription and a free Scooter plan is the default one.
-If you pay for the a Pickup, Van or a Truck subscription, but do not prolong it after the paid period ends, you get back on the Scooter.
+If you pay for a Pickup, a Van or a Truck subscription, but do not prolong it after the paid period ends, you get back on the Scooter.
 Scooter plan is **always free**.

 Submissions